CopperSpice Overview

 Q_ENUMS CS_ENUM(Spices)

-[ new macro ] CS_REGISTER_ENUM( enum Spices {mint, basil}; ) Enums must be registered when used as the value of a Property
+[ Added macro ] CS_REGISTER_ENUM( enum Spices {mint, basil}; ) Enums must be registered when used as the value of a Property

-Q_EMIT Not required Signal & Slot declarations must be in the appropriate "public", "protected", or "private" section of the header file
+Q_EMIT Not required Signal & Slot declarations need to appear in the appropriate "public", "protected", or "private" specifier

 Q_FLAGS CS_FLAG(Food_Enum, Food_Flag)